nikhil15041993/Kubernetes-Components/README.md

 ### configure SSL

-To configure the SSL certificate for Nginx, create an SSL certificate based on the domain name and then define it in the 'all.yml' file.
+To configure the SSL certificate for Nginx, generate an SSL certificate using the domain name defined in the 'group_vars/all.yml' file.

 ```
 domain_name: "statemine.public.curie.radiumblock.co" #domain name
 ```